ElucidataInc/polly-docs/docs/Data Lake Revamp.md

 <pre><code>discover.dataset_repo.get_n_datasets_for_field_combination(and_fields, or_fields, not_fields, n=Discover.DEFAULT_PAGE_SIZE, cursor=None, sort_by=Discover.DEFAULT_SORT_ORDER)</code></pre>

-The following query fetches datasets where platform is Microarray, tissue is stem cells, and the keyword ‘knockdown’ is NOT present in the description of the study.
+The following query fetches datasets where the platform is Microarray, tissue is stem cells, and the keyword ‘knockdown’ is NOT present in the description of the study.

 <pre><code>discover.dataset_repo.get_n_datasets_for_field_combination_as_df(and_fields={"platform":"Microarray", "tissue":"stem cells"}, not_fields={"description":"knockdown"})[0]</code></pre>